jon-moreira/JZoopraxiscope/README.md

 -------------
 * JQuery
 * JQuery UI
-* An image representing the sequese to be animated
+* An image representing the sequence to be animated

 Use